Pass a template slot to a component

 <property name="actionsTemplate">

-<!-- selectedId is from the parent, resolved there -->
+<!-- selectedId comes from the caller's scope, resolved there -->

 <Button label="Select" onClick="selectedId = $props.id" />